pjfer/Kafka/README.md

 - messages_gen: Generates a file, inside the Data folder, with messages of type status, speed and heartbeat.
 The number of generated messages of each type is inserted by the user.
 - kafka: Deploys zookeeper and kafka, and creates the necessary topics.

+To start zookeeper and kafka, inside the Scripts folder, simply run on the command line:

+`./kafka -s`

+And, after the start command is complete, run this command to create the necessary topics:

+`./kafka -c`

+To shutdown the zookeeper and kafka, run:

+`./kafka -d`

-After opening our project (PA2_P2G01) in the IDE, firstly, the AlarmEntity.java, BatchEntity.java and ReportEntity.java should be run, and afterwards, the CollectEntity.java.
+After starting the zookeeper and kafka, creating the topics and opening our project (PA2_P2G01) in the IDE, firstly, the AlarmEntity.java, BatchEntity.java and ReportEntity.java should be run, and afterwards, the CollectEntity.java.

 ## Built With

 * Java
-* Shell
+* Bash

 ## Authors